Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

-Sustained intelligent behaviour requires the ability to preserve and, when necessary, restore the internal dynamical structures that support reversible information transport, predictive memory, and control under perturbation.
-We therefore introduce a notion of \emph{structural robustness}: following bounded perturbations to the internal state or to the agent-environment coupling, the system should remain within, or rapidly return to, the same CCE-compliant encoding regime without incurring irreversible-information costs that exhaust its corrective and maintenance capacity.
+Sustained intelligent behaviour requires the ability to preserve and, when necessary, forcibly restore the internal CCE basins that support reversible information transport, predictive memory, and control under perturbation.
+We therefore formalise a notion of \emph{structural robustness}: following bounded perturbations to the internal state or the macroscopic boundary, the system must remain within, or rapidly return to, the same CCE encoding basin without incurring an irreversible-information cost that exhausts its structural capacity.

-Let $\ell_t$ denote the CCE encoding induced by the internal state at time $t$.
-For a perturbation of magnitude at most $\delta$ applied at time $t_0$, define the recovery probability
+Let $z_t \in Z$ denote the discrete CCE encoding induced by the internal microstate $x_t \in X$ at time $t$ via the projection $\pi_\Phi(x_t) = z_t$.
+For a physical perturbation of state-space magnitude at most $\delta$ applied at time $t_0$, define the geometric recovery probability